mwaaas/ussd_airflow/docs/index.rst

 Welcome to Ussd Airflow's documentation!
 ========================================

-Ussd Airflow is a platform used to create ussd application using restful apis.
+Ussd Airflow is a platform used to create ussd application by defining ussd screens in a yaml file
-It can be integrated with any gui to create ussd application using Gui

 Getting Started
 ---------------